 TOD stands for Transit Oriented Development.
-TOD is a term used to describe real estate development around transit nodes or stations that is typically mixed-use (retail, commercial and housing), human scale, pedestrian friendly, walkable and offers a range of services and amenities that are easily accessible.
-This development helps to reduce car usage, demand for parking and aids in increased transit usage.
+TOD is a term used to describe real estate development around transit nodes or stations that is typically mixed-use (retail, commercial and housing), human scale, pedestrian friendly, walkable, offers a range of services and amenities that are easily accessible which then helps to reduce car usage, demand for parking and aids in increased transit usage.
+If one thing is for certain, there is no cookie cutter solution to Transit Oriented Development.
+Not only is every region and city different, but each neighborhood is different.
+Attitudes toward transit vary.